John Wick (game designer): John Wick Presents

+In 2009 Wick started a new company — John Wick Presents, and partnered with Cubicle 7 to reissue Houses of the Blooded.
+He also released Curse of the Yellow Sign and Blood & Honor through this company.

 Freemasonry

 In November 2005, Wick became a Freemason, joining Liberal Arts Lodge of Los Angeles, California.
 He is a Master Mason.

-The Awful Lot
+Music

 Wick was a founding member and the drummer for the band The Awful Lot.